nearinj/Comparison_of_DA_microbiome_methods/README.md

 The code and key intermediate files in this repository correspond to our manuscript:

-  _Nearing et al. In Prep.
+  _Nearing & Douglas et al. Nature Comms.
 Microbiome differential abundance methods produce different results across 38 datasets._

 Our goal with this work was to compare how similarly common DA methods perform on a range of 16S rRNA gene datasets.
 Accordingly for the majority of this work we don't necessarily know the _right_ answer: we can mainly just say which tools are more similar to others.